migh6544/COMP-4449/README.md

 # Steel Surface Defect Classification

 This project applies deep learning to classify steel surface defects using the NEU Surface Defect Database.
+The full experimental pipeline and analysis are contained in `Project_Code-Michael_Ghattas.ipynb`.

 ## Methods
 - CNNs and transfer learning